ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 {% endkatexmm %}

-In this new group, the group operation is not multiplication but conjugation of Pauli matrices.
+In this new group, the group operation is not multiplication but conjugation of the Pauli group by the Clifford group elements.
-This is important to remember because the procedure to generate elements of the Clifford group is similar to that used to generate the Pauli group except now we check if the element $C \in U(2)$ maps Paulis to Paulis.
+This is important to remember because the procedure to generate elements of the Clifford group is similar to that used to generate the Pauli group except now we check if elements $C \in U(2)$ map Paulis to Paulis.

 Every group has a generating set.
 The generating set of the Clifford group on a single qubit is given by the Hadamard gate and the Phase gate: